 Wax is another example of simple lipid.
 They are esters of long chain fatty acids with long chain alcohols.
-They are found in blood, gonads and sebaceous glands of the skin.
-Waxes are not as readily hydrolysed as fats and are solid at ordinary temperature e.g. wax in beehive.
+They are most abundant in the blood, the gonads and the sebaceous glands of the skin.
+Waxes are not as readily hydrolysed as fats.
+They are solid at ordinary temperature.